Jesse Andrews

 Jesse Andrews (born September 15, 1982) is an American novelist and screenwriter.
-He co-wrote the screenplay for Luca and wrote both the novel and the feature-film adaptation of Me and Earl and the Dying Girl.
+He co-wrote the screenplay for the Pixar film Luca and wrote both the novel and the feature-film adaptation of Me and Earl and the Dying Girl.

 Personal life

 Andrews was born and raised in Pittsburgh, Pennsylvania, and is a graduate of both Schenley High School and Harvard University.
 His family is Jewish.

 He learned jazz in high school.

 He currently resides in Berkeley, California.

 Selected texts

 Me and Earl and the Dying Girl (2012)

 Andrews's debut novel, Me and Earl and the Dying Girl, was published by Harry Abrams in 2012 and won that year's Cybils Award for Young Adult Fiction.

 The Haters (2016)

 The Haters was published by Amulet Books in April 2016.
 Andrews said that he was inspired by his own experience with road-travelling bands.

 In 2022, The Haters was listed among 52 novels banned by the Alpine School District following the implementation of Utah law H.B.
 374, “Sensitive Materials In Schools."